Open Call for Board Members And Volunteer Leaders

-Chris was born and raised in Niagara Falls and spent her career working in public health here.
-Raised by a father who taught her volunteering was a part of belonging to a community.
-In 2002 she started working in the kitchen.
+Chris was born and raised in Niagara Falls and spent her career working in Public Health here.
+Raised by a father who taught her volunteering was a part of belonging to a community, she began working in the Soup Kitchen in 2002.
 She is happy to serve on the board, fundraise, and cook on Thursday nights in the winter.
 She loves spending time with her family and friends.

 Cathy Wright- Secretary